usdot-jpo-ode/wzdx/spec-content/enumerated-types/LaneStatus.md

 # Lane Status
-The status of the lane for the traveling public.
+The status of a lane for the traveling public.

 ## Enumeration
 Type | Description